Meet all the housemates in Big Brother 2023

 The first person to enter the house for the 2023 ITV series was Jenkin, 25.
 He screamed… a lot.
 “Oh my God.
 Oh my God.
 Oh my God.
 Why is it so big?” he yelled, to himself, as he ran around the house.

-Over the next month and a half, the Big Brother house will play host to all the action – tasks, nominations and live evictions will be back.
+Over the coming weeks, the Big Brother house will play host to all the action – tasks, nominations and live evictions will be back.
 The public once again plays a crucial role, voting throughout the series and ultimately determining the winner.

 Meet the housemates here…